 The product is guaranteed for 5 years from the invoice date.
 It covers defects in materials and manufacturing faults.
-Chemical sensors are subject to natural wear and, where legally permitted, are not covered by this guarantee.
+We give 6 months warranty on our chemical sensors.

 We guarantee the supplied product corresponds with the specifications and that the product has no apparent faults in materials or construction.
 We accept no liability for the correctness of the operating instructions.
 Neither do we accept any liability for damage of any kind caused by incorrect operation or location or environment unsuitable for the instrument.
 Furthermore, where legally permitted, we accept no liability for direct damage, indirect damage, subsequent damage nor damage to third parties.
 We do not guarantee that the product package meets the purchaser's demands.
 The guarantee is void if the supplied original product is damaged or altered in any way.